Generic Name: Acyclovir Buccal Tablets (ay SYE kloe veer)

 How is this medicine (Acyclovir Buccal Tablets) best taken?

 Use this medicine (acyclovir buccal tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Use within 1 hour after the first signs of a cold sore.
 Put on the same side of the mouth as the cold sore.

 - Dry your hands and place the tablet in your mouth above the incisor tooth between the upper cheek and gum.
-Let it melt during the day.
+Leave the tablet in place until it dissolves.